Pagwin-Fedora/website/content/blog/rust_type_hiccups.md

 }
 ```
 and had I not run into my type hiccup Mul would've been implemented similarly and Add and Sub would've been trivial.
 Alas, rust doesn't allow this to compile because `cannot perform const operation using kg1` and so on for all the other const generics... what?
 What do you mean I can't do a const operation with a const wtf ~~I also got an error that said something about how an associated type wasn't allowed when I set Rhs but shhhhh~~.
 Yeah in the compiler I imagine that allowing for calculating const generics with values that are const/const generics is relatively easy so I hope that does get improved at some point.

+## Conclusion

+I like rust's type system and most of the time it does a pretty good job, however when it doesn't work it's annoying.
+These 2 examples being particularly unsatisfying because they're so natural but oh well hopefully rust is able to make them work in the future.